shouqv/wellbeing-productivity-backend/readme.md

 ## DESCRIPTION

-Beam is a solo project and represents my capstone project for the Software Engineering Bootcamp presented by General Assembly, as well as an initiative from the Saudi Digital Academy.
+Beam is a solo project and represents my capstone project for the Software Engineering Bootcamp presented by General Assembly, with support from the Saudi Digital Academy.

 Beam is a full-stack productivity app that allows users to:
 - Track tasks and display them in an integrated calendar
 - Link tasks to goals
 - Track mood and receive AI-generated insights/supportive messages
 - Use a whiteboard for mind mapping or vision boards, including image support

 The core idea of this app is to enhance productivity in a healthy way, supporting users to manage tasks effectively while taking care of their mental well-being.

-## CORE FEATURES

 ### Dashboard
 Displays important information to the user such as: